octoco-ltd/ble-react-native/README.md

 #include <Wire.h>
 ```

-Our BLE server will only be transmitting weight data, therefore only 1 service is required, the
+Our BLE server will only be transmitting weight data, therefore only 1 BLE service is required, the
 'SAMPLE_SERVICE', which relates to our sampling data.
 The only data we are sampling is a weight
 measurement.
 Therefore, we only have a single characteristic for our sampling service - the load
 cell sampling characteristic 'SAMPLE_LOAD_CELLS'.
 You can use an online